colll78/cardano-lightning/docs/glossary.md

 ### funds

-The preferred term for assets in the channel that are locked as collateral on the L1.
+The preferred term for amount of assets in the channel that are locked as collateral on the L1.
 Use the term 'funds' over alternatives such as 'value', 'assets', 'tokens', _etc_.

-### life-cycle
+### lifecycle

 In relation to a [channel](#channel), it is the series of [steps](#step).

-(This term is include mainly to document that the preferred form is as two words separated by a hyphen.)
+(This term is include mainly to document that the preferred form is as a single word.)

 ### open